As the old saying goes, grandchildren are your reward for putting up with your children.

 Lowering the Risk of Depression

-As children reach adulthood and leave to start families of their own, some seniors experience feelings of loneliness and isolation.
+As children reach adulthood and begin to start families of their own, some seniors experience feelings of loneliness and isolation.
 Caring for grandchildren can give purpose to grandparents who feel unneeded or burdensome to those around them.
-Spending time with not only grandchildren but also friends and social groups enhances seniors’ lives in multiple ways.
+Spending time with grandchildren, friends, and social groups enhances seniors’ lives in multiple ways.
 The emotional support given in a grandparent/grandchild relationship can increase the mental health of both parties.
-This is true for older grandchildren too.
+This is true for older grandchildren, too.
 A close relationship with adult grandchildren was linked to fewer symptoms of depression for both generations.

 Reducing Stress Levels